 How to Estimate Crack Filler Before an Epoxy Job

-Length, width, and depth explained — and why measuring at the wrong point leaves you short mid-repair.
+Length, width, and depth explained, plus why measuring at the wrong point leaves you short mid-repair.

 How to read the inputs